alialiusefi/gazzette.github.io/_posts/2025-01-05-Implementing-binary-heap.md

 Heaps handle duplicates by inserting them in the order they are added.
 You can also customize the heap behavior by using a **comparator**, which allows you to define a custom order.

-Full code can be accessed [here](/assets/code/implementing-binary-heap/Solution.java).
-It's not fully tested, use at your own risk.

 ## Iterating through a heap, to get an ordered list